 The goal of the Floodplain Management Plan is to raise awareness in the community about local hazards, flood insurance, mitigation, and other flood related issues.
 In addition to addressing floodplain management issues, the Floodplain Management Plan incorporates the Program for Public Information and flood insurance Coverage Improvement Plan into one document to provide a coordinated effort.
 The intent of the program is to provide effective messages and complete projects that assist the public in protecting themselves from the hazards of floods through increased education, flood insurance protection, and mitigation of potential flood risk.
 With guidance of the Community Ratings System Coordinator's Manual, 6 priority and 4 additional messages with local relevance have been identified to be delivered.
-These are shown in Table 3 below:
+The topics and desired outcomes are shown in Tables 4 and 5, below: